MrPrimate/ddb-adventure-muncher/README.md

 ## Current Scene Support

-Books with Aligned, Walled, Lit and Note Pinned scenes:
+Books with Aligned, Walled, Lit scenes with Note placed:

 * Lost Mines of Phandelver

-Books with Aligned, Walled, and Lit scenes:
+Books with Aligned, Walled and Lit scenes with Notes not on scenes:

 * Curse of Strahd